sruthigithub/cpanelstyles/README.md

 # Sidebar Style

 ### Home Page
-  - Ever present sidebar - Feature Navigation avalable for inner pages.
+  - Ever present sidebar - Feature Navigation available for inner pages.
   - Enhancements: Quick search can be used for searching application meta data instead of just features
   - Overlay replaces content for notifications, settings and statistics (Page scrolls when content overflows)
   - Better indicator for notifications if any ( Red bell when there are warnings )
   - Improved design for sea of icons and a larger select area
-  - New home page with Statistics and Favourites
+  - New home page with Statistics and Favorites
   - Responsive Home page
   - Improved header section styles
   - Improved footer section styles